jekuno/milia/README.md

 ## Version

-milia v1.0.0-beta-2 is the beta version for Rails 4.0.x and is now available for usage. please use branch: v1.0.0-beta-2 for trying it out
+milia v1.0.0-beta-3 is the beta version for Rails 4.0.x and is now available for usage. please use branch: v1.0.0-beta-3 for trying it out
-The last previous version for Rails 3.2.x can be found in the git branch 'v0.3'
+The last previous release version for Rails 3.2.x can be found in the git branch 'v0.3'.

 ## What's changed?